 Her original name was Koala.
 She was a little bit smaller than the other puppies I’d been looking at, but I knew she’d still probably grow into a large dog (I didn’t want a little yapper after having sweet-natured and fun-loving Colby).
 Some brief paperwork later, and she was mine.
 Bringing her to the car, she was a little sleepy and dazed, so I waited patiently while she figured out where on my lap she wanted to sit.
 I didn’t like her given name, so I called her by a new one — Charlie — and she immediately looked up and into my eyes, as if recognizing it.
 Done.

 For your viewing pleasure, copious amounts of photos of my adorable new family member, taken her first day as part of her new family.
 She is a bit clumsy and playful, so I was forced to use my flash since she moved around too much for my camera settings:

-So far, what I know about her history is as follows: she’s a rescue, around two months old, a retriever mix of some kind (the humane society couldn’t tell me any more about her), and has a very thin body (her ribcage is very distinct though I was told she eats twice daily).
+So far, what I know about her history is as follows: she’s a rescue, around two months old, a retriever mix of some kind (AHS couldn’t tell me any more about her), and has a very thin body (her ribcage is very distinct, though I was told she eats twice daily).